fangger4396/energon_example/cement.md

 ## Example 1: Using Genome Data with Energon for Model 1
 You may feel intractable at the first glance.
 Here, we provide a tool [**Energon**][energon] may assist you.
 The following steps can guide you go through the entire process.

-### 1. Install the Energon tool and datasets
+### Step 1.
+Install the Energon tool and datasets
-Firstly, lick [here][download2] to download the Energon tool from google driver to local.
+Firstly, click [here][download2] to download the Energon tool from google driver to local.
 Decompress the zip file and you find the dir structure looks like this:
 ```
 Energon
 │   README.md